 Employers frequently ask for a Social Security Number in order to perform required background checks.
 International students do not always have Social Security Numbers.
 However, once a company hires a student who has acquired the proper work authorization (CPT or OPT), the student can apply for a Social Security Number.
 The Social Security Administration confirms that international students are eligible to work as long as they have applied for a number.

 When performing background checks on international students, you should take into consideration that a Social Security Number may be new, and therefore will not produce much information.

 If you have questions about social security, taxes, or I-9 Form issues, please refer to the government's website.

 Who can I contact for more information?

-If you have questions regarding international students, you can contact the Office of International Admissions and Programs at 281-283-2740.
+If you have questions regarding international students, you can contact the Office of International Admissions & Student Services at 281-283-2740.
 You will be directed to an International Student Advisor for more information.
 Please note that International Student Advisors will not be able to give out legal advice for work visas or provide information about particular students without the student's authorization.